linwenchao/mongoid-lookup/README.md

       field :title, type: String
     end

-Documents in the lookup collection have a polymorphic relation to the source document, `referenced`:
+References in the lookup collection relate back to the source document, `referenced`:

     User.create(full_name: 'John Doe')
-    SearchListing.all.first.label #=> 'John Doe'
+    listing = SearchListing.all.first
-    SearchListing.all.first.referenced #=> #<User _id: 4f418f237742b50df7000001, _type: "User", name: "John Doe">
+    listing.referenced #=> #<User _id: 4f418f237742b50df7000001, _type: "User", name: "John Doe">

-To implement the search, add a scope to match the label:
+Now, you can add whatever functionality desired to your lookup collection.
+In our example, we'd like to implement cross-model search:

     class SearchListing
       scope :label_like, ->(query) { where(label: Regexp.new(/#{query}/i)) }